It is not always the food that improves your immune system; socialization can also do wonders!

 We all, somewhere or the other, deal with loneliness.
 Whether relocating to a new space or the death of a loved one, any sudden life transition can leave us feeling isolated.
 But when we reach our 60s, this loneliness increases as social connections start to deplete.
 This may negatively affect our physical, mental, and emotional health.

-Read this great blog to find the multiple health perks of socialization in our late 50s or 60s!
+The best to get rid of this sulking feeling is socializing and some changes in lifestyle to fight dementia.
+Read this blog to find the multiple health perks of socialization in our late 50s or 60s!

 What is Socialization?